arcus/education_modules/data_visualization_in_open_source_software/data_visualization_in_open_source_software.md

 ### Data visualization workflow

-Here is a good workflow for creating a new data visualization using ggplot2 or seaborn:
+Here is a good workflow for creating a new data visualization using `ggplot2` or `seaborn`:

 1. Spend time carefully thinking through the plot you want to create, as covered in [the previous section](#selecting-the-right-plot-for-your-data).
 For many people, this means drawing a sketch (a great excuse to keep colored pencils at your desk!).
 Include as many details as you can, like labels, facets, and scales.
 2. Search (online or through the help documentation) for the basic commands to make the kind of plot you're thinking of (scatterplot, line plot, box plot, etc.).
 If you're an experienced user, this may be a step you can do without google, at least for plots you make frequently.